Skip to content

 import { describe, it, before, after, beforeEach } from "node:test"

-import { HyperBEAM, HB } from "wao"
+import { HyperBEAM } from "wao"

-const cwd = "../../HyperBEAM" // HyperBEAM directory
+const cwd = "../HyperBEAM" // HyperBEAM directory

 const lua = `